hugmatj/fedora-ultimate-setup-script/README.md

 # Fedora and Centos Ultimate Setup Scripts v5.1 (Jan 2021)

-# WARNING!
-New test feature using stow and dotfiles, report any problems!

 **Welcome to your new ultimate desktop!** You can now choose between long term support with Centos and cutting edge features with Fedora.
 Run these scripts after a fresh install of your favorite OS.
 You can re-create the same set of applications and settings across both distributions.

 I have written a blog article [CentOS 8 Setup for Developers](https://www.elsewebdevelopment.com/centos-8-setup-for-developers/) that explains how the script works to help with customization.